s7manth/tp/docs/UserGuide.md

 Format: `set-default-group m/MOD g/GROUP`

 * `MOD` may or may not be an existing mod in TAilor's local database
-* `GROUP` can be set any number of times for the same Mod, replacing the previous default value if previously set.
+* `GROUP` can be set any number of times for the same Mod.
+If a default group value is already set, the new group value will simply replace it as default.

 Examples:
 * `set-default-group m/CS2101 g/G02`<br>